robinbenitezmora/My-Budget-Manager/README.md

 # 📖 My Budget App <a name="about-project"></a>

-The Ruby on Rails **My Budget App** is a mobile web application that use PostgreSQL where you can manage your budget.
+The Ruby on Rails My Budget App is a mobile web application that uses PostgreSQL where you can manage your budget.
 For that, you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>